dacort/demo-code/cdk/big-data-stack/README.md

 - EMR Cluster
 - EKS Cluster
     - With k8s Cluster Autoscaler
+    - With Apache Airflow 2.0
 - EMR Virtual Cluster (for EKS)
+    - With Airflow 2.0 plugin

 You can use the following step to activate your virtualenv.